Effects of Hurricane Dorian in the Carolinas: South Carolina

 A section of U.S. Route 17 was flooded; however, the route was not shut down.
 A tree split in half on Marion Square and fell onto Calhoun Street; however, the mess was soon cleaned up.
 Water in Charleston was reportedly "knee-high" in some streets.
 Three tornadoes were spawned in Horry County during the storm, with the most intense tornado being ranked an EF1 on the Enhanced Fujita scale.
 The most intense tornado caused roof damage to homes, lifted up docks, and uprooted trees, after traveling over 4.8 mi, causing over $200,000 in property damage.
 Along with this tornado, two EF0s were reported.
 One of them caused damage to a condominium and partially uprooted close to twelve dozen trees.
 The other EF0 tornado severely damaged two mobile homes, and left seven others with minor damage, while later bringing roof and facade damage to a condominium.
 The Waccamaw River in Conway crested at 14 ft, around 7 ft lower than its record of 21 ft during Hurricane Florence.
 At Drayton Hall, Dorian uprooted 30 trees, causing the property around $100,000 in damage.
 A part of a church's roof on James Island was ripped off during the storm.
 In DeBordieu, storm surge rushed through one neighborhood in the town.
 A family of six on Saint Helena Island said that they had lost their house and enclosures for over 200 animals.
 They had also said "It sounded like a freight train coming through the house".
-On South Island, 42 nests were destroyed, or around 7 percent of the total amount of laid eggs on the island.
-On Sandy Island, 38 nests were destroyed, or around one third of the total laid eggs.
+On South Island, 42 nests were destroyed, or around 7 percent of the total number of eggs laid on the island.
+On Sandy Island, 38 nests were destroyed, or around one-third of the total laid eggs.